This blog may contain affiliate links. Read our disclosure policy for more info.

 Enjoy Dinner at the Market

-There are always markets on in Auckland city center.
+There are always markets on in Auckland’s city center.
 On most nights, you can choose from more than one.
 There are food truck markets or just normal markets which both offer a good variety of food at a reasonable price.

-Every night of the week at the base of the sky tower there are markets featuring a variety of food.
-But for more options, check out this website for the latest updates on markets around the city.
+Every night of the week at the base of the Sky Tower there are markets featuring a variety of food.